Business tips

 1. The golden hour strategy

-The first hour after posting is the most critical for engagement.
+The first hour after posting is the most critical for more engagement.
 Twitter’s algorithm gives preference to tweets that gain traction quickly, so getting likes and replies within this window can significantly increase your post’s visibility.

 • How it works: Focus on maximizing likes and replies during the first hour.
 Reach out to friends, community members, or engagement groups to interact with your post as soon as it goes live.